 Safeguarding Board Training Team

-The Wirral Safeguarding Childrens Board (WSCB) and Safeguarding Adults Partnership Board (SAPB) have a multi-agency pool of trainers who deliver a wide range of training for all partner agencies across the Wirral.
+The Wirral Safeguarding Childrens Board (WSCB) have a multi-agency pool of trainers who deliver a wide range of training for all partner agencies across the Wirral.

-This pool of trainers is made up of colleagues from health, social care, education, DASS and partner agencies, delivering subjects in their own areas of expertise, bringing a wealth of knowledge and experience to each training event.
-The training pool is supported by the Training Officer and Training Administrator who co-ordinate the training and provide practical support.
+This pool of trainers is made up of colleagues from health, social care, education, and partner agencies, delivering subjects in their own areas of expertise, bringing a wealth of knowledge and experience to each training event.
+The training pool is supported by the Training Officer who co-ordinates the training and provides practical support.

 The pool of trainers have regular meetings to support each other and share best practice as well as keeping up to date with current issues.